fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 Aperture enforces per-key concurrency limits, offering precise control over API usage.
 Each unique key is assigned a maximum concurrency limit, which dictates the maximum number of concurrent requests allowed.
-When this limit is reached, new requests are either queued or rejected.
-Additionally, Aperture allows for the configuration of a maximum duration for each request to remain in processing (in-flight), allowing to mitigate the effects of long-running requests on system performance and ensuring efficient management of resources during high-load conditions.
+When this limit is reached new requests are rejected.

 <Zoom>